robertbrodrecht/launchpad/README.md

 * Something about widgets.
 * Updates through WP Admin.
 * Security: some way to check MD5 of WP Core files to make sure they weren't modified.
+* Maybe some UI for creating Metaboxes and Flexible Content

 Would Like But Not Sure If Realistic
 ====================================